Chalarangelo/30-seconds-of-code/README.md

 ### copyToClipboard ![advanced](/advanced.svg)

+⚠️ **NOTICE:** The same functionality can be easily implemented by using the new asynchronous Clipboard API, which is still experimental but should be used in the future instead of this snippet.
+Find out more about it [here](https://github.com/w3c/clipboard-apis/blob/master/explainer.adoc#writing-to-the-clipboard).

 Copy a string to the clipboard.
 Only works as a result of user action (i.e. inside a `click` event listener).